 Metro Station: The Cluny – la Sorbonne station

 7. Passerelle Simone-de-Beauvoir

 The youngest bridge in Paris was inaugurated in 2006.
 Named after Simone de Beauvoir, it is extremely modern, and is dedicated to pedestrians and cyclists.
 It links Bercy on the right bank and the thirteenth district around Tolbiac on the left bank, and will take you to the François Mitterrand library.

-The Pont de l’Alma, its Zouave, and the Flame of Liberty
+8. Pont de l’Alma, its Zouave, and the Flame of Liberty

 The Pont de l’Alma is not the most beautiful or impressive bridge in Paris, but it is interesting all the same, thanks to the Zouave on the side.
 There used to be four soldiers there, when it was built, in 1856.
 The remaining soldier is used to measure the rise of the Seine.